 We impose suitable load limits to control the risk of overloaded bridge structures from heavy vehicles to preserve roads and bridges, ensure safety for road users, and maintain access for road users.

-We manage more than 121 pedestrian bridges and 88 vehicle bridges across the City.
-Learn more about our Bridge Improvement Program.
+We manage more than 121 pedestrian bridges and 88 vehicle bridges across the city.

 Most vehicles are General Access Vehicles - vehicles with unrestricted access to the road network, except where sign posted otherwise, i.e. with Load Limit signs.
 Load limit signage will refer to either Gross Vehicle Mass (GVM) or axle group mass based on single, tandem or tri-axle.